 New Venerable Martyr Macarios of Thessaloniki

-For the word of the cross is folly to those who are perishing, but to us who are being saved it is the power of God.
-For it is written, “I will destroy the wisdom of the wise, and the cleverness of the clever I will thwart.”
-Where is the wise man?
+Brethren, the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
+For it is written: Where is the wise?
 Where is the scribe?
-Where is the debater of this age?
-Has not God made foolish the wisdom of the world?
-For since, in the wisdom of God, the world did not know God through wisdom, it pleased God through the folly of what we preach to save those who believe.
-For Jews demand signs and Greeks seek wisdom, but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
+Where is the disputer of this age?
+Has not God made foolish the wisdom of this world?
+For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe.
+For Jews request a sign, and Greeks seek after wisdom; but we preach Christ crucified, to the Jews a stumbling block and to the Greeks foolishness, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.

-The apostles returned to Jesus, and told him all that they had done and taught.
-And he said to them, “Come away by yourselves to a lonely place, and rest a while.”
-For many were coming and going, and they had no leisure even to eat.
-And they went away in the boat to a lonely place by themselves.
-Now many saw them going, and knew them, and they ran there on foot from all the towns, and got there ahead of them.
-As he went ashore he saw a great throng, and he had compassion on them, because they were like sheep without a shepherd; and he began to teach them many things.
-And when it grew late, his disciples came to him and said, “This is a lonely place, and the hour is now late; send them away, to go into the country and villages round about and buy themselves something to eat.”
-But he answered them, “You give them something to eat.”
-And they said to him, “Shall we go and buy two hundred denarii worth of bread, and give it to them to eat?”
-And he said to them, “How many loaves have you?
+At that time the apostles gathered to Jesus and told Him all things, both what they had done and what they had taught.
+And He said to them, “Come aside by yourselves to a deserted place and rest a while.”
+For there were many coming and going, and they did not even have time to eat.
+So they departed to a deserted place in the boat by themselves.
+But the multitudes saw them departing, and many knew Him and ran there on foot from all the cities.
+They arrived before them and came together to Him.
+And Jesus, when He came out, saw a great multitude and was moved with compassion for them, because they were like sheep not having a shepherd.
+So He began to teach them many things.
+When the day was now far spent, His disciples came to Him and said, “This is a deserted place, and already the hour is late.
+Send them away, that they may go into the surrounding country and villages and buy themselves bread; for they have nothing to eat.
+But He answered and said to them, “You give them something to eat.”
+And they said to Him, “Shall we go and buy two hundred denarii worth of bread and give them something to eat?”
+But He said to them, “How many loaves do you have?
 Go and see.”
-And when they had found out, they said, “Five, and two fish.”
-Then he commanded them all to sit down by companies upon the green grass.
-So they sat down in groups, by hundreds and by fifties.
-And taking the five loaves and the two fish he looked up to heaven, and blessed, and broke the loaves, and gave them to the disciples to set before the people; and he divided the two fish among them all.
-And they all ate and were satisfied.
-And they took up twelve baskets full of broken pieces and of the fish.
-And those who ate the loaves were five thousand men.
-Immediately he made his disciples get into the boat and go before him to the other side, to Bethsaida, while he dismissed the crowd.
+And when they found out they said, “Five, and two fish.”
+Then He commanded them to make them all sit down in groups on the green grass.
+So they sat down in ranks, in hundreds and in fifties.
+And when He had taken the five loaves and the two fish, He looked up to heaven, blessed and broke the loaves, and gave them to His disciples to set before them; and the two fish He divided among them all.
+So they all ate and were filled.
+And they took up twelve baskets full of fragments and of the fish.
+Now those who had eaten the loaves were about five thousand men.
+Immediately He made His disciples get into the boat and go before Him to the other side, to Bethsaida, while He sent the multitude away.